 There’s a prioritizing of detail shots like that because wedding blogs (and bridal magazines) popularized showing details as that’s what brings in views for them as brides search the internet for ideas.
 So photographers hungry to get their photos publicized spend a disproportional amount of time at weddings grabbing tons of detail shots to get material to submit to blogs – but that’s not what wedding photos are really about.

 Years later a bride doesn’t open her wedding album to fawn lovingly over the rhinestones on her shoes.

 But I’m there to document the wedding couple’s lives.
-Trends of details will change but our human, natural longing to keep connected with our loved ones, to remember them, if only with a meaningful photo, grows as time, life and death separates us.
+Trends of details will change but our human, natural longing to keep connected with our loved ones, to remember them, if only with a meaningful photo, grows as time, distance, life and death separates us.
 This is the true value of having photographs.

 I can’t say the same about the shoes.

 **G.E.
 Masana (portrait artist and Huffington Post contributer) As Seen In HUFFINGTON POST | MARTHA STEWART WEDDINGS | THE KNOT | NEW YORK MAGAZINE | BRIDAL GUIDE | BRIDES | STYLE ME PRETTY | ELEGANT BRIDE | GRACE ORMONDE | WELLWED | TOWN&COUNTRY **

 ©G.E.
 MASANA PHOTOGRAPHER | (646) 543-1321 NYC WEDDING PHOTOGRAPHER | EMAIL